 There are many stunning castles and palaces throughout Bavaria, with the most popular all built by King Ludwig II of Bavaria.
 You might know his most romantic and popular castle, Schloss Neuschwanstein perched high up on a hill in Schwangau or the palace he built on Chiemsee which is dedicated to his idol, King Louis XV of France, a smaller replica of the Palace of Versailles called Schloss Herrenchiemsee.
 If you have visited either of these castles, you might have left feeling a bit unsatisfied as both castles were not completed by the time of King Ludwig II’s untimely death in 1886.
 But fear not!

 Located not far from the small town of Oberammergau down in the Bavarian Alps and an easy day trip from Munich, the castle is only accessible with a guided tour for €8.50 per adult.
 The guided tours are offered in both English and in German.
 Other languages are handed a folder with a language guide to follow along.
 As the castle is the smallest of all King Ludwig II’s castles, it takes a minimum of 25 minutes or less for an entire tour through the castle.
 The funny thing about the tour was that the guide kept referring to King Ludwig II as “Our King” as if he was still alive and as if there was still a King of Bavaria.
 You are ushered through each room as quickly as possible and hardly have a chance to really enjoy the beauty of the castle.

 Unfortunately, there is no photography allowed inside the castle, like all his other castles.
-So, all pictures from the inside of the castle were found via Google!

 Inside the Castle